Harlem River Drive: History

 The cost of Harlem River Drive was originally estimated at over $18 million, of which $11 million was used to build the highway itself and nearly $7 million in acquired lands.
 However, there were some disagreements during the planning of the new highway, and by 1946, the cost had increased to $26 million.

 The modern Harlem River Drive was completed in segments during the 1950s and early 1960s.
 The segment connecting the Speedway to Eighth Avenue, which ended at 159th Street, was completed in 1951.
 The highway from 125th Street and First Avenue to 132nd Street and Park Avenue opened in 1958, connecting three of the Harlem River bridges.
 Another section between 142nd and 161st Streets opened in 1960, and an extension south to 132nd Street opened two years later, closing the gap between the two sections.
 In 1964, shortly after the drive's completion, the entire drive was widened to six lanes.

 In 2003, the New York State Department of Transportation ceremonially designated the parkway as the "369th Harlem Hellfighters Drive" in honor of the all-black regiment that fought to defend France during World War I.

-In April 2010, the Manhattan Waterfront Greenway runs between the river and the drive, from 155th to Dyckman Streets, in a portion of Highbridge Park which had been abandoned and fenced off approximately half a century.
+As of April 2010, the Manhattan Waterfront Greenway runs between the river and the drive, from 155th to Dyckman Streets, in a portion of Highbridge Park which had been abandoned and fenced off approximately half a century.

 As part of the reconstruction of the Willis Avenue Bridge, its ramps with the road were rebuilt.